 Tour Route: Lhasa - Gyantse - Shigatse - Lhasa - Lake Namtso - Lhasa

 The 8-day central Tibet and Namtso tour, undoubtedly, is a supper-excellent opportunity for you to get a deeper understanding of Tibet.
 This classic route covers the first and second largest city Lhasa and Shigatse, with the holy lakes Yamdrok and Namtso.
-You can explore Potala Palace, Jokhang Temple, Drepung and Sera Monastery, Tashilumpo Monastery, enjoy snow-capped mountains of Nyenchen Thanglha and stunning Yamdrok Lake, relax yourself in the unrivaled beauty of holy Namtso Lake.
+You can explore Potala Palace, Jokhang Temple, Sera Monastery, Tashilumpo Monastery, enjoy snow-capped mountains of Nyenchen Thanglha and stunning Yamdrok Lake, relax yourself in the unrivaled beauty of holy Namtso Lake.

 Small group tour (less than 12 people) with fixed departure